sapsan-wiki/sapsan-wiki.github.io/docs/index.md

   - tags
 ---

-# Home
+# Welcome to Sapsan!

 Sapsan is a pipeline for Machine Learning (ML) based turbulence modeling.
 While turbulence is important in a wide range of mediums, the pipeline primarily focuses on astrophysical application.
-With Sapsan, one can create their own custom models or use either conventional or physics-informed ML approaches for turbulence modeling included with the pipeline ([estimators](https://github.com/pikarpov-LANL/Sapsan/wiki/Estimators)).
+With Sapsan, one can create their own custom models or use either conventional or physics-informed ML approaches for turbulence modeling included with the pipeline ([estimators](reference/estimators.md)).
 For example, Sapsan features ML models in its set of tools to accurately capture the turbulent nature applicable to Core-Collapse Supernovae.

 ## Purpose